 Beatrice's line, "No, not till a hot January" in Much Ado About Nothing sounds somewhat ridiculous to anyone in the Southern Hemisphere (except maybe Antarctica).
 It's even funnier, and maybe a little less ridiculous, when you realise she's talking about getting along with Benedick.

 The entire "We Need a Little Christmas" number in Mame.
 The entire point of the scene is that the characters are at such a low point in their lives that they decide to cheer themselves up by starting their Christmas decorating early, even though, to quote the lyrics, "it's one week past Thanksgiving Day now".
 Now that retailers have extended the holiday season to well before Thanksgiving, it's hard to see how Mame and co. are rushing into things; if anything, they're dogging it.

-Early on in Act II of Iolanthe, the Fairy Queen sings of Captain Shaw (London's fire chief at the time and a Big Name Fan), and in the premiere she stretched out her arms towards him.
+Early on in Act II of Iolanthe, the Fairy Queen sings of Captain Shaw (London's fire chief at the time and a Big Name Fan), and in the premiere she stretched out her arms towards him while singing "Oh, Captain Shaw!
+Type of true love kept under!".
 A few years later, Shaw was mixed up in a messy adultery scandal.

 In the 2008 concert revival of Chess, Idina Menzel plays Florence, signing the line "a battleground for rival ideologies to slug it out with glee".
 Fast-forward a couple of years, and she's in actually on a TV show called Glee.

 That performance of Chess also features Kerry Ellis as Sveltna, Forence's romantic rival.
 Both Menzel and Ellis have portrayed Elphaba in Wicked onstage.

 Speaking of Menzel and Wicked, since Idina starred in Frozen, Glinda telling Elphaba to "let it go" has taken on a whole new meaning.